aaayumi/100-days-of-code/log.md

 Twitch TV app

 **Thoughts:**
-Completed Twich app task though I'm not satisfied with the result.
+Completed Twitch app task though I'm not satisfied with the result.
 I want to come back to improve it later..

+Day 18: February 26, 2017

++**Today's Progress**: Creating a portfolio website, Javascript tutorial, FCC intermidiate Algorithm Scripting.

++**Today's Work**
+Portofolio website

+**Thoughts:**
+I was struggling to figure out to make a Github page.
+I want to try and learn Jkyell for it.